Language Resource Centers (84.229)

 Application Procedure

+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
 Eligible institutions may submit applications for funding when the announcement of a new competition is issued in the Federal Register.
-Application forms and guidelines for the submission of applications are available from the Advanced Training and Research Team.
-This program is subject to the provisions of OMB Circular No. A-110.
+Application forms and guidelines for the submission of applications are available from the Advanced Training and Research Team in the Office of International and Foreign Language Education in the office of Postsecondary Education at the Department of Education.

 Award Procedure